 Using finance to pay large bills has been around forever.
-Mortgages and vehicle leases are payment plans.
-Until recently, many wouldn’t consider an installation of a new Hot Water System or a lighting upgrade to be things that you would pay for using a payment plan - but they are.
+Mortgages and vehicle leases are payment plans we’re all familiar with.
+Until recently, many wouldn’t have considered a payment plan to finance the installation of a new hot water system or a lighting upgrade.

-- They get their brand new Hot Water System installed immediately - yay hot water!
+- They get their brand new hot water system installed immediately.

-- They manage the payments fortnightly much like their Netflix subscription
+- They can manage payments in smaller, regular instalments much like their Netflix subscription.

-Here’s what I learnt about selling payment plans from other tradesmen
+Here’s what I learned about the benefits of using payment plans

 Inform your customer of any interest rates or fees

 Don’t try and hide fees.
 Finding out you've just won the lotto is a fantastic surprise.
 Finding out your payment plan is riddled with hidden fees - not so much.

 The fees for Brighte, our preferred finance payment plan system, are clearly displayed and simple to understand, making it easy to be honest and transparent with customers.

 “Our payment plans are offered with 0% interest, so whether you pay upfront, or choose a payment plan, you won’t pay any extra for your new hot water unit.
 All other applicable fees are visible during your application process, so there are never any nasty surprises with the final cost.”